AemPi/My_Powershell_Profile/README.md

 - ll (Linux like ls -lsah)
 - ls-dirsize (for list folder size)
 - df / df -h $true (for Disk Space listing)
-- pss (new PS-Session -> ssh like) <= With Tab Completion for Hosts in the config File in the .pss folder
+- pss (new PS-Session -> ssh like) <= With Tab Completion for Hosts in the config File in the .
+- and much more in the default_module.psm1 under the Folder .config

+pss folder
   ```Powershell
     pss <FQDN/IP> -domain $true / $false #True for Domain Login via Kerberos.
 False with Username and Password
   ```